mozilla/releases-comm-central/mail/base/docs/trees.md

 - Merge `AutoTreeView` back into `TreeView`, or at least rearrange some of the code to more logical places. `AutoTreeView` was created to provide more behaviour without the risk of breaking `TreeView`, which is some of the most important UI code in Thunderbird.

-- Extract the selection code from the display code, so that we can reuse what we've already created in use-cases where selection is not required.
-For example, the chat message display.

 - Investigate returning to an HTML structure that doesn't use a `<table>`, but instead has rows as `<div>` elements positioned by `transform` styles.
 This may or may not improve layout speed.